As ferry rates go up, Islesboro broadband investments look even better

 It’s expensive to live on an island.

 Energy costs more.
 Food costs more.
 Just about everything costs more.
-This week, residents of Islesboro found out ferry service will start costing a lot more on Monday, doubling the per-trip costs for just about everyone.
+Last week, residents of Islesboro found out ferry service will start costing a lot more on Monday, doubling the per-trip costs for just about everyone.

 The standard ticket price across the entire Maine State Ferry Service system will now be $11 for a round-trip adult ticket and $30 for a person with a vehicle.
 For Islesboro, that’s up from $5.50 for adults and $13.75 for those with cars.